-Grapefruits come in all shades of color, red, pink, and white.
+Grapefruits come in all shades of color including red, pink, and white.
 These colors do not refer to the skin of the fruit, but the flesh inside.
-No matter which type of grapefruit you select to it, the taste and texture does not differ.
-Most grapefruits are seedless, but you can find some with seeds that you can use to make fresh grapefruit juice.
+No matter which type of grapefruit you select, the taste and texture do not differ.
+Most grapefruits are seedless, but you can find some with seeds that you can use to make fresh juice.

 - Who Should We Thank for Bringing Us Grapefruits?